-Your low vision assessor may advise whether you should have your glasses prescription checked.
-Making sure you use the correct strength of glasses can be really important in making the most of your sight.
-When your low vision assessor has listened to the difficulties you have, they will help you choose a magnifier which is right for you.
+Your low vision assessor may advise you to have your glasses prescription checked to ensure you use the correct lenses.
+Once they have heard the difficulties you have, they will help you choose a suitable magnifier and demonstrate how it should be used.